Pilar Aymerich and Paula Artés: two committed photographers

 Testimony and active part

 In the case of Pilar Aymerich (Barcelona, 1943), winner of the National Photography Prize 2021, the camera becomes a tool of resistance and, at the same time, of listening.
-Her work, forged in the turbulent years of the end of Francoism and the Transition, captures the moment when bodies begin to disobey imposed norms.
-It is not just about documenting historical events, but about registering a profound transformation that is inscribed in everyday gestures, in gazes, in the way of inhabiting public space.
+Her work, forged in the convulsed years of the end of Francoism and the Transition, captures the moment when bodies begin to disobey imposed norms.
+It is not just about documenting historical events, but about recording a profound transformation that is inscribed in everyday gestures, in gazes, in the way of inhabiting public space.
 “I photographed the first feminist demonstrations in the streets of Barcelona.
-Those days I was present with two hats: that of a photographer and that of a protester,” she recalls.
+Those days I was present with two hats: that of a photographer and that of a demonstrator,” she recalls.

 Demonstration against rape and mistreatment.

-But while Aymerich focuses on the body that erupts and becomes visible, Paula Artés (Molins de Rei, 1996) directs her gaze towards the mechanisms that organize the visible and determine what remains hidden.
-In Palco de honor (2023-2025), the artist investigates the box seats of the Santiago Bernabéu stadium as a space for the representation of power.
-There, amidst the sporting euphoria and under the gaze of millions of spectators, a network of political, economic, and business relationships is concentrated that is rarely questioned.
+But if Aymerich focuses on the body that erupts and becomes visible, Paula Artés (Molins de Rei, 1996) directs her gaze towards the mechanisms that organize the visible and determine what remains hidden.
+In Palco de honor (2023-2025), the artist investigates the presidential box of the Santiago Bernabéu stadium as a space for the representation of power.
+There, amidst sporting euphoria and under the gaze of millions of spectators, a network of political, economic, and business relationships is concentrated that is rarely questioned.

-Access restricted areas
+Access to restricted areas

 Work ‘Palco de honor’ at CIFTC.

-The diptych that structures Honorary Box proposes a play of mirrors between the masses and the elite, between the choreography of the stands and the apparent stillness of the box.
+The diptych that structures Honor Box proposes a play of mirrors between the masses and the elite, between the choreography of the stands and the apparent stillness of the box.
 The faces of power, captured from television broadcasts and presented pixelated, become unstable, almost abstract images that point to the mutable nature of capital.
 The image of the empty box does not function as an absence, but as a latent presence: that of a system that reproduces itself even when it is not seen.

-Aymerich and Artés' work is a dialogue between two generations of photographers that is part of a broader program.
-On April 16 and 17, the Toni Catany Foundation, in collaboration with the CRIMIC laboratory at Sorbonne Université in Paris, is organizing the international symposium Committed Female Photographers during the Transition (1975-1982).
+Aymerich and Artés's work is a dialogue between two generations of photographers that is part of a broader program.
+On April 16 and 17, the Toni Catany Foundation, in collaboration with the CRIMIC laboratory at Sorbonne Université in Paris, is organizing the international symposium Committed Photographers during the Transition (1975-1982).
 The event will revisit the careers of Aymerich, Colita, Marta Sentís, and Anna Turbau.

 stats